-• First Steps Nutrition Trust: Eat Well - The First Year

-Key information and advice to support feeding from birth and throughout the first 12 months of life.

-• Parentclub: Weaning and first foods

-This part of the Parentclub website covers a range of topics associated with weaning including: weaning tips; what food can be offered, milk and other drinks, when introducing food is not going to plan; and tips on safety and choking.
+- First Steps Nutrition Trust: Eating Well The First Year.
+Key information and advice to support feeding from birth and throughout the first 12 months of life. - Parent Club: Weaning and first foods.
+This part of the Parent Club website covers a range of topics associated with weaning including: - o weaning tips - what food can be offered - o milk and other drinks - $\circ$ when introducing food is not going to plan - tips on safety and choking. - Parent Club: Recipes.
+Contains recipes, cook-along videos, meal planners and tips on fussy eating, sugars and snacking. - Delivering better oral health: an evidence-based toolkit for prevention (fourth edition) - Summary guidance tables for dental teams.

-• Parentclub: Eat better, feel better

-Eat Better, Feel Better contains recipes, cook-along videos, meal planners and tips on fussy eating, sugars and snacking.

-• Delivering better oral health: an evidence-based toolkit for prevention (fourth edition) - Summary guidance tables for dental teams

 An evidence-based toolkit to support dental teams in improving their patients' oral and general health.
-This section summarises the guidance for dental teams.

-• Delivering for better oral health - healthier eating
+This section summarises the guidance for dental teams. - Delivering for better oral health healthier eating.
 Evidence-based toolkit to support dental teams in improving their patient's oral and general health.
-This section links to healthier eating advice.

-• Best Start Grants and Best Start Foods - How it works

-Best Start Grants and Best Start Foods are payments that help towards the costs of being pregnant or looking after a child.
+This section links to healthier eating advice. - Best Start Grant and Best Start Foods How it works.
+Best Start Grant and Best Start Foods are payments that help towards the costs of being pregnant or looking after a child.

-The Best Start Grant comes in three payments - a pregnancy and baby payment (24 weeks pregnant to 6 months old); an early learning payment (2 years to 3 year and 6 months); and a school age payment (in the year your child starts school).

-Best Start Foods is a pre-payment card that can help you buy healthy foods like vegetables or fruit.
-Cards can be used in shops and online.

-• First teeth, healthy teeth: a guide for health professionals, parents and carers

-A practical guide for health professionals and others to provide clear, up-todate information about oral health to parents and carers of children up to the age of five years.
-Contact your local Childsmile Coordinator for a copy.

-• Drinks for babies and young children

-A leaflet for parents/carers about tooth-friendly drinks.

-• Food and drinks diary

-A resource to help the dental team promote healthy food and drinks to parents and carers of young children.
+- The Best Start Grant comes in three payments a pregnancy and baby payment (24 weeks pregnant to 6 months old); an early learning payment (2 years to 3 year and 6 months); and a school age payment (in the year your child starts school). - Best Start Foods is a pre-payment card that can help you buy healthy foods like vegetables or fruit.
+Cards can be used in shops and online. - First teeth, healthy teeth: a guide for health professionals, parents and carers.
+A practical guide for health professionals and others to provide clear, up-to-date information about oral health to parents and carers of children up to the age of five years.
+Contact your local Childsmile Coordinator for a copy. - Drinks for babies and young children.
+A leaflet for parents/carers about tooth-friendly drinks. - Food and drinks diary.
+A resource to help the dental team promote healthy food and drinks to parents and carers of young children. - My toothbrushing diary.
+A resource for the child and parent or carer to record each time the child's teeth are brushed, as a reminder about brushing frequency and as a tool to focus discussion with professionals. - Fluoride varnish for children.
+A leaflet for parents and carers providing up-to-date, accurate and reassuring information on fluoride varnishing in nurseries, schools and dental practices. - Fun first foods: An easy guide to introducing solid foods.
+Provides information on the different stages of weaning, offering tips, advice and recipes.

-• Toothbrushing chart

-A resource for the child and parent or carer to record each time the child's teeth are brushed, as a reminder about brushing frequency and as a tool to focus discussion with professionals.

-• Fluoride varnish for children

-A leaflet for parents and carers providing up-to-date, accurate and reassuring information on fluoride varnishing in nurseries, schools and dental practices.

-• Fun first foods: An easy guide to introducing solid foods

-Fun First Foods provides information on the different stages of weaning, offering tips, advice and recipes.